tytan652/rfcs/text/0045-add-notion-of-protocol.md

   - While registering if present, the number of URL prefix must be less or equal to the number of protocols.
   - NOTE: This field is optional because not every protocol has a unique prefix.
   - NOTE 2: URL prefixes (URI scheme + `://`) are prefered over URI schemes to avoid:
-    - matching links without prefixes (e.g. "rtmp.example.com").
+    - matching links without prefixes (e.g., "rtmp.example.com").
     - adding `://` each time that a auto-detection is done.

 Adding to this API these functions: